ThePrimeagen/fem-algos/lessons/02-algorithms-and-time-space-complexity/A-time-and-space-complexity.md

 2) Constants are dropped

 `O(2N)` -> `O(N)` and this makes sense.
-That is because Big O is meant to describe the upper bound of the algorithm.
+That is because Big O is meant to describe the upper bound of the algorithm (the growth of the algorithm).
 The constant eventually becomes irrelevant.

 <br/>
 <br/>